uc-cdis/cloud-automation/tf_files/aws/modules/commons-sns/README.md

 * `cluster_type` EKS or kube-aws
 * `emails` List of emails the topic will send message to.
 More can be added later.
 * `topic_display` Subject of the email sent

+## 5. After Deployment

+Once SNS resources are stood up, then you should be able to apply the jobs into kubernetes.

+Jobs compatible with this modules will have `monitored.yaml` at the end of the filename.